11 Data visualization with ggplot2

 geom_point(color = "deeppink")

-In this case, we set the color argument to a fixed value (“deeppink”) in the geom function instead of using aes()
+In this case, we set the color argument to a fixed value (“deeppink”) in the geom_point()

-In R, colors can be specified in quotes either by name (e.g., "deeppink"
+In R, colors can be specified in quotes either by name (e.g., “deeppink”) or as a hexadecimal color (hex code) that starts with a #

-(e.g., "#FF1493"
+(e.g., #FF1493

-B. shape
+11.2.3.2 shape

 aesthetics